 We are a large clinic and we would like to group our practice nurse claims together, rather than claim them under each doctor – is this possible?

-Sector Services is in the process of moving as many clinics as possible away from claiming the practice nurse subsidy as a clinic.
+Sector Operations is in the process of moving as many clinics as possible away from claiming the practice nurse subsidy as a clinic.
 Certain large A&E clinics have been given permission to continue claiming like this due to the transitory nature of their medical staff, if you believe your clinic should be able to claim in this way you can apply in writing to your DHB.